How do I collect my keys?

 What if something goes wrong in the house?

-If we manage your property, you will need to let us know about any maintenance issues.
-We have a team of trusted tradesmen and contractors who will resolve any issues you may have.
+If we manage your property, you will need to email: email@example.com.
+We need all issues to be reported in writing.
+If you call us, we will ask you to email.
+Our team of trusted tradesmen and contractors will resolve any issues you may have during your tenancy.

 What is a joint & several contract?